Leeds-MRG/Minos/README.md

 B. Reset your base environment to an earlier state (see [here](https://stackoverflow.com/questions/41914139/how-to-reset-anaconda-root-environment), for example).

-C. If you still encounter problems, we recommend you uninstall and reinstall Anaconda/Miniconda entirely to start from a fresh base environment.
+C. If you still encounter problems, we recommend to uninstall and reinstall Anaconda/Miniconda entirely to start from a fresh base environment.

 ### Information, issues and contacts